entando/entando-docs/vuepress/docs/next/docs/getting-started/concepts-overview.md

 See also: [APIs tutorial](../consume/entando-apis.md)

 ### Entando Component Generator
-The Entando Component Generator (ECG) implements a [JHipster](https://www.jhipster.tech/) blueprint to quickly and efficiently generate the skeleton of an Entando project using automation and templating.
+The Entando Component Generator implements a [JHipster](https://www.jhipster.tech/) blueprint to quickly and efficiently generate the skeleton of an Entando project using automation and templating.
 The generator provides advanced data modeling capabilities, including object relational mapping, and the autogeneration of micro frontends and microservices.
 The [Entando Blueprint](../../tutorials/create/ms/generate-microservices-and-micro-frontends.md) fast-tracks development by creating the folders, files and infrastructure required by a project.

 See also: [Component Generation Technologies](../create/component-gen-tech.md)